Working Pattern of our GPs

 For more information about what this data sharing means, and how you can opt-out from your data being shared, please click on the link below.
-PLEASE NOTE: if you wish to opt-out of your GP surgery sharing information for purposes except your own care, this will need to be done by 23rd June 2021.
+PLEASE NOTE: if you wish to opt-out of your GP surgery sharing information for purposes except your own care, this will need to be done before 31st March 2022.

 Welcome to Coleridge Medical Centre

 We are a friendly and welcoming GP practice located in the historic market town of Ottery St Mary.
 We look after approximately 16,000 patients who live in Ottery and the surrounding villages.

 We are open Monday to Friday (excluding bank holidays).
 You can speak to a Patient Services Adviser on the telephone between 08:30 to 13:30 and 14:00 to 18:00.
 For face to face enquiries you can call in between 08:00 and 18:30.

 Our Mission Statement

 We aim to provide a high quality, caring, safe and friendly atmosphere within which we help members of our community achieve and attain optimum levels of health.

 Ottery St Mary Medical Trust Fund

 Established in 1990, the Ottery St Mary Medical Trust has enabled the Coleridge Medical Centre to remain at the cutting edge of general medical practice.

 As the demands on the NHS increase, the generosity of those who have donated to, fundraised for, or left a gift in their will to the Trust, has enabled the GP Partners at the Medical Centre to enhance the care provided to our patients.
 The Trust has invested the funds received in equipment and services which otherwise would not have been funded by the NHS.